foglamp/foglamp-south-randomwalk/README.rst

   $ ./make_deb help
   make_deb help [clean|cleanall]
-  This script is used to create the Debian package of foglamp south random
+  This script is used to create the Debian package of foglamp south randomwalk
   Arguments:
    help     - Display this help text clean    - Remove all the old versions saved in format .XXXX